The Accidental Teacher

-The Accidental Teacher Life Lessons from My Silent Son by Annie Lubliner Lehmann is an autism memoir.
+The Accidental Teacher: Life Lessons from My Silent Son is an autism memoir by Annie Lubliner Lehmann.
 It was originally self-published in 2008, and then published in 2009 by The University of Michigan Press.
 It is a general overview of the author's life with her family, including her autistic eldest son Jonah.

-The book has been reviewed by the Detroit News.
+The book has been reviewed by The Detroit News.